 DuckDuckGo is one of the safest search engines you can use online.
 Because of its commitment to the privacy of its users, we strongly advise anyone to use it when searching for something online.

 If you’re unsure about using DuckDuckGo or want to protect your privacy further, you can always invest in a VPN provider.
 A VPN will alter your IP address and encrypt your online data, making you more anonymous online.
-The advantage of using a VPN with DuckDuckGo is that you’ll be able to enjoy the privacy protection of the search engine as well as the flexibility of a VPN to unlock online content from all over the world.
+The advantage of using a VPN with DuckDuckGo is that you’ll be able to enjoy the privacy protection of the search engine as well as the flexibility of a VPN to unblock online content from all over the world.

 Another reason why using a VPN might be useful, is that it will protect you beyond the reach of any search engine.
 While the DuckDuckGo website protects your privacy, you’ll be subjected to the policies of any website you might visit once you leave the search engine.
 A VPN will ensure your personal information and privacy are more secure.
 Unless you willingly choose to give away your personal information, for example by logging in on a website or by allowing tracking cookies to be placed, neither the websites nor your ISP will know what you’re doing on the internet.